Poggibonsi, Tuscany, Italy

-Upon arrival at Piecorto you’ll find a lovely clean well-maintained property with views of the hills ideal for a splendid holiday in Tuscany.
-After a busy day of visiting museums, spend some time with friends and family poolside enjoying a glass of wine - a perfect way to relax at the end the day.
+Upon arrival you’ll find a lovely clean well-maintained property with views of the hills perfect for a relaxing vacation in Tuscany.
+Regardless of how you spend your days - visiting museums, shopping, sightseeing or just driving in the countryside, when you arrive home you can unwind with your family and friends at the pool for a perfect ending to another day in Tuscany.
 For your pleasure, on the grounds there is a patio and barbecue grill.
-Many people traveling with friends prefer a multi-unit holiday home where they can spend time together in the common areas, like the pool or garden, but still have their own private living quarters with bedroom and bathroom.
-In addition, each apartment has its own kitchen with plenty of utensils, tableware and cutlery.
+Each apartment has its own private living area with a kitchen with plenty of utensils, tableware and cutlery, a bedroom and bathroom.
+Many people traveling with friends prefer a multi-unit vacation rental where they can spend time together in the common areas, like the pool or garden, but still have their own private living quarters.

-Most people enjoy visiting close-by cities and towns while on holiday, so for your reference this is a list of popular places with driving distances from the property: San Gimignano 21 km (13 mi), Greve In Chianti 25 km (16 mi), Siena 40 km (25 mi), Florence 40 km (25 mi) and Montalcino 76 km (47 mi).
+Most people enjoy visiting close-by cities and towns while on holiday, so for your reference this is a list of popular places with distances (as the crow flies) from the property: San Gimignano 21 km (13 mi), Greve In Chianti 25 km (16 mi), Siena 40 km (25 mi), Florence 40 km (25 mi) and Montalcino 76 km (47 mi).
 The highway is only 23 km (14 mi) from the villa and there is a train station 6 km (4 mi) away.

 Some other major tourist destinations you should consider visiting are: Florence 40 km (25 mi), Viareggio 135 km (84 mi), Forte Dei Marmi 142 km (88 mi), Rome 274 km (170 mi), Venice 292 km (181 mi) and Milan 335 km (208 mi).

-Pets Welcome - If your pet is travelling with you on holiday that is not a problem at Piecorto.
-If you have a large dog or multiple pets, please ask for permission prior to booking.
+Pets Welcome - If your pet is travelling with you on vacation that is not a problem at Piecorto.
+If you have a large dog or multiple pets, please inquire for permission prior to booking.